 Other Strange Activity

 Any time you notice something out of the norm, it may be an APT.
 This could include sudden increases in data usage or a slowdown in your server.

-Tracking threats and unusual system behavior is an essential part of bolstering your cybersecurity.
-Create a baseline of normal behaviors so you can easily identify any outliers.
+Tracking threats and unusual system behavior is essential to bolster your cybersecurity.
+Create a baseline of normal behaviors so you can quickly identify any outliers.

 Limiting the Damage from Advanced Persistent Threats

 When thinking about the harm to the organization caused by APTs, there are several things to bear in mind.

 The attackers’ goal may have been money, data, or both, or they may have been more interested in creating reputational damage or, again, all of the above.
 Some of the damage may be immediate, and some longer term.